loopsocial/firework_ios_sdk/README.md

 feedVC.viewConfiguration = config
 ```

+### Content Sources

+The enum VideoFeedContentSource defines the different sources that can be used to populate the video feed.
+The content source must be specified when the VideoFeedViewController is instantiated; `VideoFeedViewController(source: .discover)`.
+By default the feed will use the .discover content source.
+Alternatively, a channel feed can be used as a source by using the .channel and passing in a valid channel id; `VideoFeedViewController(source: .channel(channelID: "<Channel ID>"))`.

 ### Troubleshooting

+#### SDK Intialization

 `FireworkVideoSDK.initializeSDK` accepts an optional `delegate` parameter that can receive any errors the SDK outputs during setup.
 This delegate can be any class that conforms to the `FireworkVideoSDKDelegate` protocol.
 See example code below that uses  `AppDelegate` to print any errors to console.